Lower Elementary (grades 1-3) & Upper Elementary (grades 4-6)

 - Mathematics: Facts, Operations, Place Value, Story Problems, Numeration, Measurement, and Problem Solving

 - Language: Word Study, Grammar, Reading and Comprehension, Spelling, and Writing

 - Science: Botany, Zoology, Chemistry, Physics, and the Montessori Great Lessons

 - Geography & History: Based around an in-depth continent study, exploring culture, language, and history.

 - Practical Life: Cooking, Gardening, Community Jobs, Animal Feeding and Care

-- Art: Multiple techniques and media are explored, with projects centering around our continent study
+- Art: Multiple techniques and media are explored, with projects exploring our continent study

 - Physical Education: Physical Skills, Movement, Games, and Sportsmanship

 The Upper Elementary three-year cycle explores themes.
-Each year there is a week-long trip to one of three outdoor environmental learning centers around western Washington.
+Each year there is a multi-day trip to one of three outdoor environmental learning centers around western Washington.